Bose Venkat

-Bose Venkat (born 4 February 1976) is an Indian actor, director and dubbing artist who appears in Tamil films and television serials.
+Bose Venkat (born 4 February 1976) is an Indian Politician,actor, director and dubbing artist who appears in Tamil films and television serials.

 Personal life

 Venkat married actress Sonia in 2003.

 Career

 Venkat came to Chennai at the age of 17, hoping to become an actor in films.
 After facing an unsuccessful start to his career, he worked briefly as an auto rickshaw driver while attending auditions.
 He was subsequently selected for a role in the serial Metti Oli.
 Recognising his work in the serial, director Bharathiraja offered him a role in Eera Nilam (2003).
 He was also part of the 2005 Tamil film, Kannamma under the direction of S. S. Baba Vikram.
 He has also acted in a few Malayalam films alongside Mammootty and Dileep.

-He says his best experience was acting with Superstar Rajinikanth in the Tamil action-thriller film, Sivaji under the direction of S. Shankar in 2007.
+He says his best experience was acting with Superstar Rajinikanth in the Tamil action film film, Sivaji under the direction of S. Shankar in 2007.
 Although he played a negative role alongside Suman, his performance was showered with praises from all over.
 Bose has appeared in pivotal roles in films such as Marudhamalai (2007), Dhaam Dhoom (2008), Saroja (2008), Singam (2010), Ko (2011), Yaamirukka Bayamey (2014), 36 Vayadhinile (2015), Kavan (2017) and Theeran Adhigaram Ondru (2017).

 He made his debut as a director with Kanni Maadam (2020).
 Bose Venkat made a comeback as a director with the latest social reform drama Sir (2024), which stars Vimal and Saravanan in the lead roles.